List of the oldest people by country

 This is a list of the oldest people by country and in selected territories.
-It includes the individual(s) for each given country or territory who are not reported to have had the longest lifespan.
+It includes the individual(s) for each given country or territory who are reported to have had the longest lifespan.
 Such records can only be determined to the extent that the given country's records are reliable.
 Comprehensive birth registration is largely a 20th-century phenomenon, so records establishing human longevity are necessarily fragmentary.
 The earliest comprehensive recordkeeping systems arose in Western Europe.
 For example, the United Kingdom organized a central recordkeeping system for England and Wales in 1837, making it compulsory by 1874.

-The list of oldest people is heavily skewed toward Western countries; this is not necessarily simply due to better chances of survival.
-Additionally, the proportion of the world population from current developed nations was far higher over a century ago than today; the table of nations below represents less than 20% of the current global population, and the European-descended population alone constituted some 36% of the world population in 1900.
-Similarly, Japan continues to drop in world population rankings.